coin-or/coin-or.github.io/pages/developer/developer_introduction.md

 to added again with a `git add` to indicate the conflict has been resolved (this may happen automatically whenever the file doesn't contain any conflict markers).
-Merging creates a "merge commit" whose purpose is to record the two parent commits (the repsective tips of the two paths in the graph that are being brought back together.
+Merging creates a "merge commit" whose purpose is to record the two parent commits (the respective tips of the two paths in the graph that are being brought back together.

 #### Rebase (Preferred)